w3c/webtransport/explainer.md

 with slightly more overhead vs. a QuicTransport.
-It has the advantage that HTTP and non-HTTP traffic can share the same network port and congestion control context, and it may be pooled with other transports such that the transport may be connected more quickly (by resuing an existing HTTP/3 connection).
+It has the advantage that HTTP and non-HTTP traffic can share the same network port and congestion control context, and it may be pooled with other transports such that the transport may be connected more quickly (by reusing an existing HTTP/3 connection).

 ## Alternative designs considered